Denzy7/cpython-lite/README.md

 Use [the win32 package](bootstraping/bootstrap-packaging-win32.tar.xz) for a portable solution.
 You can also use the basic versions but keep in mind it will not work well with embedding especially if using packages i.e. `import <package>.<embedded_module>`
 You can also use a standard python install to bootstrap.
 However its much better to use a bootstrap package to keep the disk usage minimal

+The main executable looks for a bootstrap directory next to it so ensure you extract a bootstrap package there or copy a Python library there.

 # porting

 If you want to create a new platform config files, you will need a copy of the existing `pyconfig.h`.
 If porting a similar platform to those in [config](config), just change the defines such as `SIZEOF_INT` to match the said platform.
 You can also build [the config tool](config/pyconfig-tool.c) and run it on the target machine to get a list of define to change.